Church of God International (United States): Governance

 CGI was led by Armstrong until 1998.
 Armstrong and the ministerial leadership aimed to develop a "servant-leadership type of ministry" in contrast to the "one man, top down leadership", of the WCG—this was an important point of departure for the founders after what was perceived to be years of ministerial abuse of power within the WCG, even though Ted himself continued to be very authoritarian.

 In 1995, amid accusations of sexual assault involving an incident at a massage parlor, Armstrong was asked to resign.
 No charges were ever filed.
 Armstrong left CGI and founded the Intercontinental Church of God.
 Citing health reasons, prominent church leader Ronald L. Dart had previously left CGI to found his own religious service organization, Christian Educational Ministries, in 1995.
 After significant ministerial reorganization, the church made an effort to put the incident behind them and focus on continuing "the work".
 Currently, there is a sharing of administration and leadership among church pastors through a board of directors.
 The chairman's position is subject to re-election every three years.
-Charles Groce served as chief executive officer for the church until June 27, 2015, when he announced his retirement.
-Vance Stinson was elected to replace him to serve in this role.
+Charles Groce was chief executive officer for the church until June 2015, when he announced his retirement.
+Vance Stinson was elected to replace him as CEO.

 The Ministerial Council has also developed a mentoring program called MAP (Ministerial Apprentice Program) for training new church leaders, replacing Imperial Academy, which had been established in the fall of 1994.

 CGI has actively sought to maintain a positive relationship with many of the offshoots of the Worldwide Church of God whenever possible, and is in "Ministry Partnership" with a number of them, including Life Resource Ministries, The Living God Ministries, Church of God Big Sandy, United Christian Ministries, Common Ground Christian Ministries, Church of God Cincinnati, Church of God in Miami, Dynamic Christian Ministries, and Haggai 1:14 Ministries.